devfans/devfans.github.io/_posts/2022-06-06-hierarhical-deterministic-wallet-concepts.md

 - `change` normally only useful to indicate bitcoin change addresses(internal) or a payout address

 To sum things up, HD wallet concepts formed a better way for accounts management, which powers user to derive tons of public keys without the need to maintain private keys for each.
-With a hierarchical schema, the wallet becomes versatile.
-With hardened derviation prohibits some possible behavior tracking.
+With a hierarchical schema, the wallet becomes versatile and with hardened derviation to prohibit some possible behavior tracking.